hongjinn/myproject-django-gunicorn-nginx/README.md

 * AWS EC2 (virtual private machine)
 * Google Domains (where you will buy your domain name)

-## Strategy of this guide

-You could develop a fully functional site on your computer and then get it on the web.
-But let's get on the web first with a simple "hello world" page.
-Once that's done you can create whatever you want.
-Why?
-To remove the anxiety of deployment.
-No point in creating a beautiful website that only works on your local machine.

 ## Before we begin

 * Unfortunately you can't just copy paste everything.
 I tried to make it that way as much as possible